hemashushu/hemashushu.github.io/src/content/works/xiaoyu-os/index.md

     {{< gallery-item src="./images/ui/launcher-photos.webp" title="Photo viewing" >}}
 {{< /gallery >}}

+**Windows as tabs"

+Any two or more windows can be merged into a single window and the original windows can be managed as tabs.

 **Smart status control**

 The status controller displays only the most essential information and controls, adapting to your current activity.
 For instance, playing music reveals additional "Now Playing" controls.